sassoftware/restaf/doc.md

 4.  **route:** This is an index into the store for this specific result (see section on route later in this document).
 This will be useful if you want to pass a reference to a rafObject.
 6.  **status:** This the http code returned from the api call
 7.  **statusInfo:** An object with details of the status
+8.  **host** - the fully qualified Viay host the web app is logged on to.

 Methods (function properties)